Vyral/jeff-riber/_posts/2022-06-02-the-best-coffee-shops-in-jacksonville.md

 **1\.&nbsp;**[**Bold Bean Coffee Roasters.**](https://boldbeancoffee.com/visit-us){: target="_blank" rel="noopener"} This local coffee chain has two locations right now, one on Stockton Street and one on 3rd Street.
 Both have been around for a while now, and I love their coffee.
 They’re also a good option for getting high-quality beans in your kitchen.
 You can order it online and have it shipped to you as well.

-**2\.&nbsp;**[**Brass Tacks Coffee Co.**](https://www.brasstackscoffee.com/){: target="_blank" rel="noopener"} They’ve recently moved locations to Southside Boulevard, and they’re a great option if you’re in that south-side area.
+**2\.&nbsp;**[**Brass Tacks Coffee Co.**](https://www.brasstackscoffee.com/){: target="_blank" rel="noopener"} Located on Southside Boulevard, they’re a great option if you’re in that area.
 I find myself there for business appointments a lot.
 I’ve never taken their grounds home, but they do have food and a great atmosphere.
 Be warned that it’s a bit tucked away, so you might miss it if you’re not paying attention.&nbsp;

 **3\.&nbsp;**[**Lucky Goat Coffee Co.**](https://luckygoatcoffee.com/){: target="_blank" rel="noopener"} This is another great south-side option that’s a bit further east.
 It’s a Tallahassee-based company with a great atmosphere, and their coffee makes for a good cup on the go.
-It’s located on Beach Boulevard just east of Kernan Street.
+It’s located on Beach Boulevard just east of Kernan Blvd.
 Just like Brass Tacks, it’s a bit tucked away.

 {% include pullquote.html %}